pabloariasal/pabloariasal.github.io/_drafts/non-local-initialization.md

 # The Red Zone - Static Initialization Order Fiasco

-Dynamic(!) initialization of static variables suffers from a very scary
+Dynamic initialization of static variables suffers from a very scary
 defect: the order in which variables are initialized at runtime is not always well-defined.